 Have Credits to Transfer?

 The option to transfer credits makes your program more affordable and can help you get on the job sooner.
-We allow up to 12 credits from previous college coursework to be transferred into EOU.
+We allow up to 12 graduate credits from previous college coursework to be transferred into EOU.
 The MS program coordinator reviews transfer coursework requests for alignment to program and potential approval.

 What It’s Like to Study Online